 - Our representation of a group of six foreign and domestic financial institutions in connection with an appeal to the U.S. Court of Appeals for the Second Circuit from a judgment in our clients’ favor of $144 million after a jury verdict in a federal securities fraud case.
 The Second Circuit affirmed the district court’s decision upholding the verdict.
 See AIG Global Sec.
 Lending Corp. v.
 Banc of Am.
 Sec.
 LLC, 386 F. App’x 5 (2d Cir.
 2010).

-- Our current representation of the former executive director of the domestic securities lending desk of Morgan Stanley & Co. in his appeal to the U.S. Court of Appeals for the Second Circuit from a conviction in a federal criminal case arising from an industry-wide investigation into allegations of bribery and kickbacks in the stock loan industry.
+- Our representation of the former executive director of the domestic securities lending desk of Morgan Stanley & Co. in his appeal to the U.S. Court of Appeals for the Second Circuit from a conviction in a federal criminal case arising from an industry-wide investigation into allegations of bribery and kickbacks in the stock loan industry.

 - Our representation of three defendant companies in their appeal to the U.S. Court of Appeals for the Second Circuit from a judgment entered in a copyright infringement action.
 See Kam Hing Enters., Inc. v.
 Wal-Mart Stores, Inc., 359 F. App’x 235 (2d Cir.
 2010).